Aura-healthcare/hrv-analysis/sphinx-docs/source/readme.md

 nn_interval = clean_ectopic_beats(rr_intervals=cleaned_rr_intervals, method="Malik") # This remove ectopic beats from signal
 ```

-You can find how to use methods, references and details in the documentation of each function:
+You can find how to use the following methods, references and more details in the Tutorial part (*https://robinchampseix.github.io/hrvanalysis/tutorial.html*):
 - clean_outlier
 - clean_ectopic_beats